nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="StatsIngredientRecentCommand"></a>
 #### 5.6.5&ensp;Listing Recent Ingredients — **`stats`**`ingredient recent`

-This command shows a list of the 10 most recently-used ingredients consumed by `make`-ing recipes.
-It is similar to the [`stats recipe recent`](#StatsRecipeRecentCommand) as discussed above, except it deals with ingredients.
+This command shows a list of the 10 most recently-used ingredients consumed by [`make`](#MakeRecipeCommand)-ing recipes.
+It is similar to the [`stats recipe recent`](#StatsRecipeRecentCommand) command as discussed above, except it deals with ingredients.

 **Usage**: `stats ingredient recent`

-For example, after just having made <i>Scrambled Eggs</i>, these will be the recently-used ingredients:
+For example, after having just made <i>Scrambled Eggs</i>, these will be the recently-used ingredients:

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/ug/stats_ingredient_recent.png" width="45%" /> <br />